 At the end of this game, the ‘fruit groups’ can be used as working groups for another activity.

-- Explain to the group that there are seven points of the body that can touch the floor in this game – two hands, two elbows, two knees, I forehead.
+- Explain to the group that there are seven points of the body that can touch the floor in this game – two hands, two elbows, two knees, one forehead.

-- Call a number up to seven and each player must touch the floor with that number of ‘points’.
+- Call a number from one to seven and each player must touch the floor with the body part point matching the number.

-- Remember that although the number called may not be higher than seven times the number of people in the group, it may be lower than the number of people in the group (for example a group of four can go as low as two points by giving piggy- backs while standing on one leg!)
+Note that the number called may not be higher than seven times the number of people in the group (so for three people, the highest number is 21), it may be lower than the number of people in the group (for example, a group of four can go as low as two points by giving piggy-backs while standing on one leg!).

 This exercise helps to show what is meant by working as part of a team.
 The children may go through a frustrating time during the game.
-Make sure that they understand the instructions before the game begins.
+Ensure they understand the instructions before the game begins.

 - Sets of the six squares you see below.
 Make as many sets as you will have groups when you do this exercise, so if you have five groups; make five sets of six squares.
 The squares should be of equal size, but five squares should be cut up differently.
 Cut along each line and put all the pieces from the five squares together.